Little League Baseball, Softball and T-Ball for New York City Kids

 The Yankees and the Mets aren’t the only ones stepping up to the plate this spring.
-Thousands of kids across the city will be eagerly dusting off their cleats in anticipation of Little League’s opening day on Saturday, April 6 (though some teams kick off on Sunday, April 7 and throughout the rest of the month).
+Thousands of kids across the city are eagerly dusting off their cleats in anticipation of Little League season.

 Joining a Little League team (or any other youth baseball organization) is great fun for the entire family.
-Parent participation isn't just encouraged, it’s mandatory.
 Moms and dads volunteer to help manage the leagues, coach the teams, run the concession stands and maintain the grounds.
-Since it's nonprofit, the registration fees are relatively affordable.
-Most cost under $200 for the entire season, and that includes those nifty uniforms.
+Since most leagues are non-profits, registration fees are relatively affordable.
+Most cost less than $200 for the entire season, and that includes nifty uniforms.
 If that's still out of your range, some leagues offer financial assistance.

-If you live below Canal Street but not on the Lower East Side, Downtown Little League offers team baseball for children ages 5 years and up.
-There's also softball for girls 8 and older.
-The Opening Day Parade festivities are tentatively scheduled for Sunday, April 7 as they scramble to fix their Hurricane Sandy-damaged ball fields in Battery Park City.
+If you live below Canal Street but not on the Lower East Side, Downtown Little League offers baseball and softball for children ages 5 years and up.

-If you live between 57th and 120th Streets between Central Park West and the Hudson River, the West Side Little League offers co-ed T-Ball for 5-year-olds and baseball for children ages 7 to 12.
-Teens, girls ages 8 to 17 interested in softball, and children with special needs who'd like to play on the Challengers teams, can live outside of those boundaries.
+If you live between 59th and 120th Streets between Central Park West and the Hudson River, the West Side Little League offers co-ed T-Ball for 5-year-olds and baseball for children ages 7 to 17.
+Girls ages 7 to 18 can participate in softball.
+Kids who attend school in the catchment area and children with special needs who'd like to play in the league's Challenger Division can live outside of those boundaries.

 If you live in Manhattan above 181st Street or in the Bronx, the Inwood Manhattan Little League (NYC's oldest Little League team, which started back in 1950!), offers baseball for children ages 4 and up.
-The opening day parade will be on Saturday, April 6 though the time has yet to be determined.
+Kids who live in other parts of NYC can play on this team, too, but don't get to participate in the end-of-the-season tournaments.
+The opening day parade is on Saturday, April 2 at noon.

-If you live between 59th and Canal Streets west of Broadway, the Greenwich Village Little League is pretty large with 800 kids on 60 teams.
-There's also T-Ball for 5- and 6-year-olds, team baseball for older kids and girls' softball starting at age 4.
-Older players are still searching for a space to play in Manhattan as some of their fields sustained damage during Hurricane Sandy.
-There will be an opening day party on Saturday, April 6 on Pier 40 at Houston Street and the Hudson River, time to be determined.
+If you live between 59th and Canal Streets west of Broadway, the Greenwich Village Little League is for you.
+This large league with 800 kids on 60 teams offers T-Ball for 5- and 6-year-olds, co-ed baseball for older kids and girls' softball starting at age 4.
+There will be an opening day party on Saturday, April 9.

-If you live between South and 14th Streets between Third Avenue and the East River, Felix Millan Little League, named for the famous NY Mets player, offers team play for children ages 6 and up and girls' softball.
-The league will even take kids from out of the district if there's room.
+If you live between South and 14th Streets from Third Avenue the the East River, Felix Millan Little League, named for the famous NY Mets player, offers play for children ages 5 to 18.

 Although the four groups below aren't part of the Little League organization, they also offer team baseball in Manhattan: